 Additionally, the US Food and Drug Administration (FDA) announced in 2020 that Biogen Inc.'s Aducanumab, a possible treatment for Alzheimer's disease, had been approved for a priority review procedure.
 The medication targets amyloid, a protein that amasses in the brains of those with early-stage Alzheimer's patients.
 Therefore, the above factors will likely fuel market expansion during the forecast period.

-The global dementia drugs market is segmented by indication and drug class.
+The global market is segmented by indication and drug class.

 Based on indication, the global market is bifurcated into Lewy Body Dementia, Alzheimer's Disease, Vascular Dementia, and others.